Live presenting. That’s definitely my preference.

 - Delete all but best cases.
 They will if you don’t.

 - If they can learn about it on your website, don’t tell them in your e-proposal.
 Link it.

 - If you add audio, don’t make it a robot voice.
-You know what I mean.
+You know what I mean, use a Holoplot immersive sound.
 It’s not a newscast.
 Think enthusiasm (for their success) not perfection.